-Once you’re done creating your turn-by-turn route, just click on Send directions to your phone at the bottom of the route.
+Once you’re done creating your turn-by-turn route, just click on Send directions to your phone at the bottom of the route, as mentioned earlier.

-When you have a trip or an event to go to, you definitely don’t want to waste time sitting in you driveway trying to find the email that had the directions, or searching for the correct address.
+When you have a trip or event to get to, you definitely don’t want to waste time sitting in your driveway trying to find the correct address.

-- Once the map is up, just tap the three-dots in the upper right corner, then select Share directions from the menu.
+- Tap the three-dot menu in the upper-right corner, then select Share directions from the menu.